wavebitscientific/functional-fortran/README.md

 All of the above functions are compatible with the standard Fortran 2008 kinds:
 `int8`, `int16`, `int32`, `int64`, `real32`, `real64`, `real128`.

-## System requirements

-functional-fortran builds and passes all tests with:

-* GNU Fortran compiler v4.8.3 and higher
-* Intel Fortran compiler v15.0.0 and higher

 ## Example usage